youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

 ## Folder tree

+### Administration & core

-When naming files & folders, use a dash notation, ex: "some-stuff.md".
+- When naming files & folders, use a dash notation, ex: "some-stuff.md".

-Everything regarding servers tests & maintenance will be set in "/home/the_builder_guy" folder.
+- Everything regarding **server** tests & maintenance will be set in "/home/the_builder_guy" folder.

-Everything regarding docker tests & maintenance will be set in "/home/the_docker_guy" folder.
+- Everything regarding **docker** tests & maintenance will be set in "/home/the_docker_guy" folder.

-Everything regarding docker containers execution will be set in "/home/the_docker_peon" folder.
+- Everything regarding **docker containers** execution will be set in "/home/the_docker_peon" folder.

-Everything concerning the core service will be set in "/home/the_docker_peon/core/TYPE-OF-SERVICE/SERVICE/".
+- Everything concerning the core service will be set in "/home/the_docker_peon/core/TYPE-OF-SERVICE/SERVICE/".
+- Basic configuration examples (~nginx) will be set in "/home/the_docker_peon/config/TYPE-OF-SERVICE/SERVICE/" in addition to ansible repo.
+  - This will allow the execution of generic tests

-Services template will not be stored on the host, but in the ansible repository.
+- Services templates (ex: traefik.yml) will not be stored on the host, but in the ansible repository.
+  - ex: ansible/roles/core-install-reverse-proxy/templates/traefik.j2

+### Clients

-Clients will have a dedicated folder, containing a dedicated folder for every client and inside, a dedicated fodler for every project.
+- Clients will have a dedicated folder, containing a dedicated folder for every client and inside, a dedicated fodler for every project.

-A project name will be, if possible, the uri of the website (with subdomain and extension), else the project name.
+- A project name will be, if possible, the uri of the website (with subdomain and extension), else the project name (ex: tests/labs on subdomains..).

-Example folder tree:
+### Example folder tree

 - /home
   - /the_builder_guy